Replacing a Door Lock

 Purchase replacement locks, most advisably, residential grade 2 locks which are very strong and have anti-bump and pick measures.

-Measure the length of your door before you remove the existing door locks because some doors are thicker than the normal 1 3/8 to 1 ¾ inch.
+Measure the length of your door before you remove the existing door locks because some doors are thicker than the standard 1 3/8 to 1 ¾ inch.
 In the case of a thicker door width, you will need to buy a kit for the same, depending on the brand you are using.

 Removing existing door locks